JCPandaz/Pokedex/README.md

-WOP personal learning project, trying to create the "Pokedex", a database containing the information of Pokemon.
+# WOP personal learning project
+trying to create the "Pokedex", a database containing the information of Pokemon.

 NEW!
-PokedexV2.py:

-12/23/2023 - Added turn button that shows the back of the sprite!

-12/22/2023 - Program now displays different colored typings!
-Also works with dual-type pokemon.

-12/21/2023 - Completed initial program starts on a home screen (shaped like a Pokedex) where the user can search a Pokemon based on Name or Pokedex Number.
-Pressing the button then opens up a new window titled "Pokedex Entry" which has the layout of a Pokedex Entry Screen similar to the game.
-This new window displays the sprite, pokedex number, name, type, height, weight, and base stats.
-The user can keep searching Pokemon and have multiple windows open with different dex entries.
-If the user does not type in an existing Pokemon, or there is an unkwown error, the "MISSINGNO" dex entry appears, a reference to the game glitch.

 Future ideas/functions to be implemented:

 -do not let the user open up multiple of the same pokedex entry